rayfrank/Domainverse254KE/README.md

 Use Remove From Cart to take it out.

 Checkout shows a simple summary.

 Why this is cool

-Makes checking available .KE domains feel fun and visual.
+Makes checking available .KE domains fun and visual.

-Teaches people what a domain is and how it might look for their brand.
+Helps people imagine a domain for their brand.

 Great for events/demos: quick to understand, zero setup.